Amazon Prime Day Buying Guide

 Set An Alarm

 You don’t want to miss this event, trust us.
 And we know motherhood can be a busy and hectic experience.
-Heck, I can’t count the times I have forgotten to take the clothes out of the washer, much less remember the dates of a sale.
+Heck, I can’t count the times I have forgotten to take the clothes out of the washer, much less remembered the dates of a sale.

 Yay for shopping when the kids are in bed!

-Make A List
+Make a List

-Also, many deals will be available to see 24 hours before the sale launches, so keep an eye out and use those previews to make your list.
+Also, many deals will be available to see 24 hours before the sale launches, so keep an eye out and use those product previews to make your list.

-But Don’t Be Too Brand Loyal
+Don’t Be Too Brand Loyal

-Spotlight Deals Are The Main Thing
+Lightning Deals Are The Main Thing

 Spotlight Deals are the main deals on Prime Day.
-These deals include the top brands, with the most popular items, and the largest inventory.
-These deals, unlike Lightning Deals, last until all are sold out.
+These deals include the top brands, the most popular items, and the largest inventory.
+These deals, unlike Lightning Deals, last until all items are sold out.

 Lightning Deals Are Your Friend

 Lightning deals are amazing, the discounts are deep, and the products are awesome.
-But the kick is that they only have a limited supply and last for only 5 minutes, which is not a lot of time to do your shopping.
+But the kick is that they only have a limited supply and last for only five minutes, which is not a lot of time to do your shopping.

 You Can Also Ask Alexa

-Last year, Amazon rolled out some Alexa exclusive deals.
+Last year, Amazon rolled out some Alexa-exclusive deals.
 They also rolled out some extra savings through Alexa on products available online.
 These discounts are limited to one product per account, but the savings are worth it.
 And who needs 37 televisions anyway?

 The Savings Await

 Do you have any tips for getting the best deals and discounts during Prime Day sales?
-Leave us a comment below, we’d love to hear your ideas.
+Leave us a comment below.
+We’d love to hear your ideas.
 And don’t forget to share this article with all of your frugalista friends.
-Everyone loves a good deal, we just want to help you find them.
+Everyone loves a good deal; we just want to help you find them.